jackhugh/php-framework/README.md

 ### Response

-The response object contains several properties that can be set to change the response.
+Response contains several properties that can be mutated.

 | Property                  | Type   | Description                              |
 | ------------------------- | ------ | ---------------------------------------- |